Workplace injury prevention grants

 Horticulture NZ Inc - $721,000

-This project is directed towards building system capability and establishing health and safety leadership through four key project steps: understand, intervene, support, lead.
+This project aimed to build system capability and establish health and safety leadership through four key project steps: understand, intervene, support, lead.
 The systems thinking basis of the project recognises that multiple physical and psychosocial factors interact to create harm.
 The ‘Understand’ phase of the project has been completed and specific harm hotspots within the system identified.
 Interventions to address these hotspots are underway and being delivered within the horticulture sector.

 Dairy NZ - $900,000

-This project aims to use systems thinking to understand the causes of sprains and strains on dairy farms in the peak spring period and co-develop and implement practical solutions that work for farmers to avoid these injuries.
-The co-development process with farmers and stakeholders is done to strengthen sector leadership and integration within dairy and across agriculture.
-Several prototypes are currently being trialed on farms.
+This project aimed to use systems thinking to understand the causes of sprains and strains on dairy farms in the peak spring period and co-develop and implement practical solutions that work for farmers to avoid these injuries.
+The co-development process with farmers and stakeholders has been completed to strengthen sector leadership and integration within dairy and across agriculture.
+Several prototypes are currently being trialled on farms.

 Round two successful recipients